“HOW THE %$#@ DID YOU GET THIS NUMBER? Take me off your call list!”

 … Not really the cold-call response you’re looking for!

 Knowing too much is disturbing enough, in the form of digital ads.
-But when a real, live salesperson knows things, it can sour the cold-call from the word “go.”
+When a salesperson has what the prospect thinks is too much information – even if it is business information – it can sour the cold-call from the word “go.”

-We break it down into three types: Fit, Opportunity, and Intent.
+We break down prospect data, or sales intelligence, into three types: Fit, Opportunity, and Intent.

 For an individual prospect, this Fit data refers to demographic data: